Best Health Fair Ideas: Creative Vendors & Activities - pic of vegetables, measuring tape, water bottle with Workplace Health Fair Ideas statement

 HR

 The key to a successful company health fair is making it a fun and memorable experience.
 The best way to do that is by having the right vendors and the right activities.
-But when it comes to 2020 health fairs have taken on a different look, say hello to virtual health fairs.
-That's right with the ever-expanding stay at home orders, and social distancing the only right way to go about a company health fair is virtually.
-Here are some creative health fair ideas to kick your next virtual health fair up a few notches.

-Unique Virtual Health Fair Ideas and Activities
+Our Favorite Virtual Health Fair Ideas and Activities

 To really make your virtual health fair something employees get excited about, you'll want to offer something a little different from the standard fare.
-Especially considering gatherings over 10 people is currently considered high risk.

 It's also important for your company to offer some activities as well, rather than just relying on the vendors to provide all the fun.

-Here are some ideas to get you started:
+Here are some ideas to get you started.

-Nutrition & cooking demos
+1. Nutrition and cooking demos

-Giving employees tools and ideas to bring healthier food to work means fewer 2 pm, afternoon burnouts.
+Giving employees tools and ideas to bring healthier food to work means fewer afternoon burnouts.
 A virtual demonstration by a nutritionist on easy ways to make healthy snacks and lunches can keep your employees on track.

-Smoking cessation program info
+2. Smoking cessation program info

 Local health organizations offer these programs on an on-going basis for people at all stages of the quitting process.
 Give any smokers on your team an opportunity to sign up for a virtual meeting.

-Bicycle repair and safe-riding tips
+3. Bicycle repair and safe-riding tips

-Emergency preparedness vendors
+4. Emergency preparedness vendors

-Whatever your location is at risk for, whether it's floods, earthquakes, tornadoes, there are organizations that can help people be prepared.
+Whatever your location is at risk for, whether it's floods, earthquakes, tornadoes, or hurricanes, there are organizations that can help people be prepared.
 Invite these vendors to share their ideas via video conference on what to include in a first aid kit, how to respond to an emergency, and how to prepare your family.

-Stress and Anxiety management
+5. Stress and anxiety management

-Virtual Guided and On-site chair massage
+6. Virtual guided and on-site chair massage

 virtual health fair vendor ideas